-C. roject Located in Qualified Census Tract (QCT) or Difficult Development Area ensus Tract Number: Parish Location: a(DDA) 2 D. Note: as eviden nental Support (Only one selection allowed - Maximum 4 points allowed The below referenced Governmental Funds must be actual "awarded funds" ced by a signed commitment obligating the funds to the project.
-Support do nental entity and calculations supporting the selection must be included. ocumentation from the Governmental support reduces project development costs by providing CDBG, HOME, or other governmental assistance/funding in the form of loan, grants, rental assistance, or a combination of these forms or by: • Waiving water and sewer tap fees, Waiving building permit fees; Foregoing real property taxes during construction; • Contributing land for project development; Providing below market rate construction and/or permanent financing; Providing an abatement of real estate taxes, PHA contributions or other governmental contributions; (i) 7% or more of total project development cost reduction 4 (ii) Greater than or equal to 4% but less than 7% of total project development 3 cost reduction (iii) 2% but less than 4% of total project development cost reduction 2

-IV.
-LOCATION CHARACTERISTICS
+C. Governmental Priorities (Maximum 4 points allowed) (i) Project Located in Qualified Census Tract (QCT) or Difficult Development Area (DDA) Gensus Tract Number: Parish Location: 2 (ii) Project located in a Parish previously unfunded by LHC: Beauregard, Catahoula, Claiborne, East Feliciana, La Salle, St. Helena, St. John the Baptist, St. Mary, or Vernon Parish.
+2 (iii) Project located in a Parish identified by LHC as sharing 4 or more Housing Priorities: St. Landry, Union, East Carroll, Washington, Evangeline, Claiborne, Winn, or Bienville parish.
+2 The 8 identified parishes are among the top 20 parishes in 4 or more of the following Housing Priorities categories.
+Highest percentage of Persons who are Elderly, Disabled, Living in Poverty, or Paying greater than 35% of Household Income on Rent, Lowest Median Household Income, Highest percentage of Housing Units Built before 1980.
+Data from Census 5-Year American Community Survey (ACS) 2011-2015 - Released July 2017 D. Additional Financial Support (Only one selection allowed - Maximum 4 points allowed ) · Addition ion submission.
+In Financial support reduces project development costs by providing Philanthropic donations, CDBG, HOME, or vernmental assistance/funding in the form of loan, grants, rental assistance or a combination of these forms or by: - Waiving water and sewer tap fees; Waiving building permit fees; Foregoing real property taxes during construction; Contributing land for project development; Providing below market rate construction and/or permanent financing; Providing an abatement of real estate taxes; PHA contributions or other governmental contributions; (I) 7% or more of total project development costs (ii) Greater than or equal to 4% but less than 7% of total project development cost (iii) 2% but less than 4% of total project development cost 4 3 2 IV.
+LOCATION CHARACTERISTICS Α. Neighborhood Features this section are capped by the applicant's selection and verified through the commissioned market study.
+Applicants must in their submissions the name, address, and map location each item where points are claimed under this section.

-A. Neighborhood Features

-Points in this section are capped by the applicant's selection and verified through the commissioned market study.
-Applicants must include in their submissions the name, address, and map location each item where points are claimed under this section.